 The Foundation invests in efforts within greater Houston and central Texas to provide highly vulnerable youth – such as those involved with the foster and justice systems, and those with disabilities – with evidence-based environmental education programs, valuing those that incorporate experiential learning, highlight local ecosystems and emphasize principles of environmental justice.
 In addition, the Foundation supports advocacy initiatives that will ensure high quality environmental education standards in our state, and is working to model a holistic approach toward environmental education within a defined community and school district.

 To maintain a healthy ecological balance, it is vital that we protect and care for animals, both domestic and wild.
-However, the built environment and human activity present hazards to wildlife within the Foundation’s geographic areas of interest, and challenges related to stray dogs and cats, animal cruelty, and pet ownership are pervasive.
+However, challenges related to stray dogs and cats, animal cruelty, and pet ownership are pervasive within the Foundation’s geographic areas of interest, and the built environment and human activity present hazards to wildlife across the region.